timtadh/tst/README.md

     >>> type(dict(t))
     <type 'dict'>

 It supports a find interface but it is currently too slow to use.
-This the experimental section.
+This is the experimental section.

     >>> t.find('a*')